Manu Vatuvei

-Manu Mapuhola Mafi-Vatuvei (born 4 March 1986), also known by the nickname "The Beast", is a New Zealand former professional rugby league footballer and convicted methamphetamine importer who was both a Tonga and New Zealand international representative er.
+Manu Mapuhola Mafi-Vatuvei (born 4 March 1986), also known by the nickname "The Beast", is a former professional rugby league footballer who was both a Tonga and New Zealand international representative er.
 He previously played for the New Zealand Warriors in the NRL and for the Salford Red Devils in the Super League.
 Vatuvei was a member of the New Zealand national team that won the 2008 World Cup.
 He became the Warriors' top try scorer, and the first player in NRL history to score at least 10 tries in 10 consecutive seasons.

 Early years

 Born in Auckland, New Zealand, on 4 March 1986, Vatuvei is of Tongan descent.
-He grew up in the same Otara neighbourhood as Ruben Wiki and attended Sir Edmund Hillary Collegiate.
+He grew up in the same Ōtara neighbourhood as Ruben Wiki and attended Sir Edmund Hillary Collegiate.
 His cousin is Tongan-Japanese rugby union player Ruatangi Vatuvei.
 Vatuvei played for the Otara Scorpions and Otahuhu Leopards in Auckland Rugby League competitions before playing for the Otahuhu Ellerslie Leopards in the Bartercard Cup.
 When he was only 16 he joined the New Zealand Warriors development squad.